 A will allows you to choose exactly what should happen to your estate after you pass away, instead of leaving the decision up to state law.
 Who receives a portion of your property, and how much?
 Who will raise your minor children?
 Our Santa Rosa estate planning lawyer can ensure your will benefits your loved ones, meets your wishes, and protects your legacy.

 After you pass away, your estate typically must go through probate, which involves having the court supervise the process of paying your debts and distributing your property to inheritors.
 Trusts enable you to skip probate with certain types of property, allowing your loved ones to receive their inheritance more quickly without paying extra court fees.
 We can walk you through the process of transferring property to a trust and make the most of your estate plan in Santa Rosa.

 When a parent becomes unable to care for a child for any reason, legal custody of the child may be transferred to a different guardian.
 Guardianships can be used either as short-term or long-term solutions in the event of death or incapacity, although they are less permanent than adoptions.
-Our knowledgeable attorney can assist you in the process of nominating a guardian.
+Our knowledgeable Santa Rosa estate planning lawyer can assist you in the process of nominating a guardian.
 We also assist relatives in obtaining guardianships of children whose parents are unable to properly care for their children, and we defend parents if someone is attempting to take guardianship of your children against your will.
 Contact us today if you have questions about establishing or ending a guardianship, or even have questions about visitation if the children are in a guardianship

 How do you know what types of estate planning documents you need and which ones you don’t?
 The choice is entirely yours.
 Our attorney will get to know you, your wishes, and your family’s needs to assist you through the decision-making process.
 Contact the Carroll Law Office to start planning ahead.
 We will help you set the stage for financial security—and a better future for your loved ones.